Parbo Bier Cup

-The Parbo Bier Cup is a bi-annual International football(soccer) tournament, which is organized by the Stichting Internationaal Voetbal Suriname (SIVS) of which former Surinamese-Dutch International Stanley Menzo is the chairman.
+The Parbo Bier Cup is a bi-annual International football tournament, which is organized by the Stichting Internationaal Voetbal Suriname (SIVS) of which former Surinamese-Dutch International Stanley Menzo is the chairman.
 The beer brewery Parbo is the sponsor of the tournament after which it was named.

 History

 Parbo Bier Cup 2003

 The 2003 Parbo Bier Cup marked the first edition of the tournament contested from the 15th to 19 January.
 The participants included Dutch Eredivisie side NAC Breda and Surinamese Hoofdklasse clubs S.V.
 Robinhood, S.V.
 Transvaal and S.V.
 Voorwaarts.
 NAC Breda won the first Parbo Bier Cup, winning all their matches, defeating Transvaal (5–0) in their final match.
 Transvall finished the tournament as runner-up, leaving Voorwaarts in third, and Robinhood in fourth place.

 Parbo Bier Cup 2004

 The 2004 edition of the Parbo Bier Cup was contested by the national teams of the Netherlands Antilles and Suriname, plus two SVB Hoofdklasse clubs, S.V.
 Transvaal and S.V.
 Leo Victor.
 The Netherlands Antilles won the cup with seven points, defeating Transvaal (2–1), Leo Victor (3–2), and drawing with Suriname (1–1), clinching the second edition of the tournament.